 Copenhagen, considered Scandinavia's culinary capital, has experienced a gastronomical revolution over the past decade.
-There's no shortage of talented chefs and innovative, fine-dining experiences.
-A rising interest in a concept known as new Nordic cooking has put an emphasis on the use of locally sourced raw materials and high-quality seasonal ingredients.
-Wild game, cured or smoked fish and meats, and specialties like Limfjord oysters, Læsø langoustine, as well as eel and plaice are a few examples.
+A rising interest in new Nordic cooking has put an emphasis on the use of locally sourced raw materials and high-quality seasonal ingredients.
+Wild game, cured or smoked fish and meats, and specialties like Limfjord oysters, Læsø langoustine, as well as eel and plaice all show

 There's also been a revival of traditional Danish fare and keeping age-old traditions alive.
 Don't miss the chance to try pickled or smoked herring, smørrebrød (open-face sandwiches), a street-side pølser (sausage), and the famous Danish pastries.